Buckley School (California)

-The Buckley School is a college preparatory day school for students in grades kindergarten through 12.
+The Buckley School is a private, college preparatory day school for students in grades kindergarten through 12.
 Founded in 1933 by Isabelle Buckley, the school is located in Sherman Oaks in the San Fernando Valley portion of Los Angeles, California, in the United States.
 Buckley is one of the oldest co-educational day schools in the Los Angeles area.

 Description

 The Buckley School is a K–12 school that enrolls a total of 830 students.
 Approximate division sizes are 270 in grade K–5; 210 in grades 6–8; and 345 in grades 9–12, allowing for an average class size of 17 students.
 The school's Middle and Upper divisions follow a six-day block schedule, with 70-minute class intervals.
 The school's Lower division follows a five-day schedule and combines a developmental approach with structure.
 All divisions are located on a single 18-acre campus in Sherman Oaks, California.
 Buckley is accredited by the California Association of Independent Schools, the Western Association of Schools and Colleges, and the California Department of Education.
 It is also a member of the National Association of Independent Schools.